 Skip to Content

-Learn how to make wood pumpkin decor using pumpkin shapes, paint, and fall napkins!
+Learn how to make this wood pumpkin craft using pumpkin shapes, paint, and fall napkins!
 This is a perfect decorating idea for beginners.

 Skills Required: Intermediate.
 You should have experience with Mod Podge since wrinkles are a risk with napkins (and other thin papers).
 You might want to attempt decoupaging a napkin on a test wood surface (like a $1 plaque) first if you’ve never done it before.